Are you trying to figure out what is the best Cricut machine for you?

 That all depends on what you want to do with your Cricut.

-I started out with the Maker as a total Cricut Newbie.
+I started out with the Cricut Maker as a total cutting machine newbie.
 Being able to cut leather was the thing that I was excited about, so there was no reason to get one of the other machines.

-Now that I have it, I’ve made things with iron-on, vinyl, chipboard, paper, cardstock, felt, faux leather, and more.
+After I got the hang of it, I started making things with iron-on, vinyl, chipboard, paper, cardstock, felt, faux leather, and more.

 That being said, the other machines Cricut offers are also excellent options.

-If you’re looking to make cute iron-on tee shirts, cards, scrapbooking stuff, wall art, and things like that, you would be totally fine with one of the less expensive options.
+If you’re looking to make cute iron-on tee shirts, cards, scrap booking stuff, wall art, and things like that, you would be totally fine with one of the less expensive options, like the Explore series or the Cricut Joy.

 I hope this article has helped you decide if the Cricut Maker is right for you.